The Most Common Mobile Phone Scams & How to Avoid Them

 Use Pins and Passwords

-Always use a passcode and screen lock on your phone so that others cannot gain easy access to personal information.
-You can also activate in-built or downloaded phone-tracking apps.
+Always use a passcode to lock the screen on your phone so that others cannot gain easy access to personal information.
+Newer devices like the iPhone carry a fingerprint scanner and it’s recommended to use this feature.
+You can also activate inbuilt or downloaded phone-tracking apps.
 These can be turned on remotely, from another device like your laptop, and can help you track your device if it is lost or stolen.

 Keep On Top Of System Updates